Stronger visibility, trust & lead quality · Senior-led since 2009 · 13,277+ campaigns delivered · U.S.-based senior team

 Step 6: Loop Back to Evaluation

-I evaluate it again like paid work.
+It should be evaluated again like paid work.

 This is important because edits can break things: